The Role of Digitalization Using Software Testing in Airline Industry

 As more people book plane tickets online, travel firms and airlines must focus on providing a positive consumer experience on their websites.

-It is critical for airlines to have a digital assurance strategy that includes establishing the necessary tools, processes, and measures for delivering a consistent customer experience.
+Airlines must have a digital assurance strategy that includes establishing the necessary tools, processes, and measures for delivering a consistent customer experience.

 Business Rules Operation Testing